INVIVYD, INC. (NASDAQ: IVVD) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. (NASDAQ: IVVD)

 Did you lose money on investments in Invivyd?
-If so, please visit Invivyd, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.
+If so, please visit Invivyd, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

 Adagio is a clinical-stage biopharmaceutical company that during the Class Period was focused on developing a monoclonal antibody (“mAb”) therapy for the prevention and treatment of COVID-19.
 The Company formed in June 2020, during some of the worst days of the pandemic, to develop drugs for the treatment and prevention of COVID-19 and future coronavirus outbreaks.
 In September 2022, Adagio announced that it was changing its corporate name to Invivyd, Inc.